 Bicycle Friendly Community

-The City of Lakeland has been recognized by the League of American Bicyclists (LAB) as one of the only 242 Bicycle Friendly Communities in the United States.
+The City of Lakeland has been recognized by the League of American Bicyclists (LAB) as a Bicycle Friendly Community.
 When designating a community as bicycle friendly, the LAB considers many factors including the physical accommodations that have built or engineered within the community for cycling use, the availability of cycling education for adults and children, promotion of cycling events, programs and materials, enforcement of cycling-related laws and implementation of practices for evaluating current programs and planning for future improvements.

 Mountain Biking Trails